Arb-Stylus/scaffold-stylus-docs/docs/extensions/createExtensions.md

 # Creating Your Own Extension

-This section will help you develop custom extensions for Scaffold-ETH 2, from simple additions to more complex modifications.
+This section will help you develop custom extensions for Scaffold-Stylus, from simple additions to more complex modifications.

 > Video Guide: For a visual walkthrough of the extension development process, check out our [YouTube tutorial](https://youtu.be/XQCv533XGZk?si=dlJH4zd4b99_6soW).